huseyinbiyik/bomberman-leaderboard/README.md

 ### Usage

-You can navigate through the navigation bar to see the different pages.
+You can add your score to the board using input field on the right of the screen and show them on the displaying section on the left.

 ## Authors